tiskw/random-fourier-features/README.md

 # Random Fourier Features

-Python module of random Fourier features (RFF) for kernel method, like support vector machine [1], and Gaussian process model.
+This repository provides Python module `rfflearn` which is a library of random Fourier features (RFF) for kernel method, like support vector machine [1], and Gaussian process model.
 Features of this module are:

 * interfaces of the module are quite close to the [scikit-learn](https://scikit-learn.org/),
 * support vector classifier and Gaussian process regressor/classifier provides CPU/GPU training and inference,
-* interface of [optuna](https://optuna.org/) for easier hyper parameter tuning,
+* interface to [optuna](https://optuna.org/) for easier hyper parameter tuning,
 * this repository provides example code that shows RFF is useful for actual machine learning tasks.

-Now, this module supports
+Now, this module supports the following methods:

 * canonical correlation analysis (`rfflearn.cpu.RFFCCA`).
 * Gaussian process regression (`rfflearn.cpu.RFFGPR`,`rfflearn.gpu.RFFGPR`)